Cultivating Wisdom in Clinical PracticeA Series of Courses for Healthcare Providers

 - Stress management – Practical tools to directly offer your patients to cope more effectively and joyfully with the dynamism of life.

 - Holding a space for healing and creating an environment for healing to happen.
 What does this mean and how is it accomplished.

 - Identifying and trusting the healing process through crisis, stagnation, and the unknown.

 - Ethical codes are all about doing the right thing.
 Beyond following a list of do’s and don’ts how do you determine what is right?
 Illuminating your own personal code of ethics and it’s relationship to your profession’s code of ethics.

-This course provides 35 – 40 hours (depending on format) including 2 hours of ethics.
+This course provides 40 hours including 2 hours of ethics.
 This is a physician level course of in-person training with Laura Washington ND.

 Cost & CEUs